spacebro/melkibro/readme.md

 # melkibro

-A simple app to listen emails on an inbox and send them as media on spacebro.
+An app to listen to emails on an inbox and send them as media on spacebro.

+### Features

+- support attachments
+- parse body to add metas to your media
+- use following field for mail in body:
+   - e-mail,
+   - email,
+   - mail

 ## ❓Why ?